richtea/Swashbuckle.AspNetCore.HealthChecks/CONTRIBUTING.md

 # Contributing to this Repository

 Thanks for considering a contribution to this repo!
+Your help and feedback is really appreciated.

 You can contribute in a number of ways: